 To support physical distancing, we are asking all prospective jurors and other individuals to do the following:

-- You are permitted to bring your own water bottles;
+You are permitted to bring your own plastic water bottles;

-- Sneeze of cough into a tissue, or if not available, your elbow;
+Sneeze or cough into a tissue, or if not available, your elbow;

 Unless otherwise directed by your summons or the phone-in procedure, report to the Jury Assembly Room (Suite 5325) on the 5th Floor of the of the Chester County Justice Center.
 Please check the Justice Center Safety Protocols page before arrival to learn about any COVID-19 safety protocols currently in place.